durjoy52/simply-blended-client-side/README.md

 ## [simply-blended](https://github.com/facebook/create-react-app).

--use react-router
+- use react-router
--use react-icon
+- use react-icon
--use react bootstrap
+- use react bootstrap
--use react firebase hooks
+- use react firebase hooks